Sungenis Refuses to Face His Record

 So, was I piling on or was I holding back?
 Judge for yourself.

-- Sungenis publicly advanced the conspiracy theory that FDR purposely allowed the Japanese to bomb Pearl Harbor – because FDR wanted to help Jews gain the land of Palestine.
+- Sungenis publicly advanced the conspiracy theory that FDR purposely allowed the Japanese to bomb Pearl Harbor – because FDR was of Jewish extraction and wanted to help Jews gain the land of Palestine (link and link).

 - He publicly advanced the conspiracy theory that Jews were behind the assassination of JFK because he refused to give Israel nuclear weapons.